It was shoulders day, I started with pull ups, did some classic bodybuilding shoulders exercises and finished with TABATA and some ab work.

 I’ve probably confused you now.
 Initially I told you that you’re not training enough and now I’m saying you’re not resting enough.

-6 You’re not training heavy enough
+6 You’re not training heavy

 This is a tricky point to master as it often makes people go